ibm-cloud-docs/openshift/openshift_health.md

                   value: logs.<region>.logging.cloud.ibm.com
         ```
         {: screen}

-    3. Save the configuration file and apply your changes.
+    3. Change the `volumeMounts.mountPath` to `/var/data/kubeletlogs`.
+        ```yaml
+        volumeMounts:
+        - mountPath: /var/data/kubeletlogs
+          name: vardatakubeletlogs
         ```
+        {: screen}

+    4. Change the `volumes.hostPath` to include `/var/data/kubeletlogs`.
+        ```yaml
+        volumes:
+        - hostPath:
+            path: /var/data/kubeletlogs
+          name: vardatakubeletlogs
+        ```
+        {: screen}

+    5. Save the configuration file and apply your changes.
+        ```
         oc apply -f logdna-ds.yaml
         ```
         {: pre}

-    4. Verify that the new `logdna-agent` pods on each node are in a **Running** status.
+    6. Verify that the new `logdna-agent` pods on each node are in a **Running** status.
         ```
         oc get pods
         ```
         {: pre}

-    5. Optional: If no logs are sent to your {{site.data.keyword.la_short}} instance, delete any `logdna-agent` pods so that they pick up the configuration change.
+    7. Optional: If no logs are sent to your {{site.data.keyword.la_short}} instance, delete any `logdna-agent` pods so that they pick up the configuration change.
         ```
         oc delete pod <logdna-agent-123456>
         ```